Learn how to engage employees and boost their morale in our latest blog post.

 In the middle of it all, they’re also aware that they have options.

 The demand for tech and digital talent has never been higher.
-You’ve already experienced it - attrition rate is at an all-time high and your payroll has skyrocketed.
+You’ve already experienced it - the attrition rate is at an all-time high and your payroll has skyrocketed.
 An agency employee who isn’t happy has only to send out a handful of emails before getting an offer.

 Your problem, thus, is twofold: your employees are disengaged and exhausted.
 And they’re also happy to jump ship for better offers.
 Retaining them and keeping them happy isn’t something you can put off anymore - you have to deal with it as a top priority.